How to eat with IBS

-It is likely that ‘bad’ bacterial strains can take over the large bowel, giving rise to the undesirable symptoms such as bloating, flatulence, diarrhoea or constipation, commonly associated with IBS.
-Hence, maintaining the function of good gut bacteria is thought to be important if you have a functional gastrointestinal disorder such as IBS, apart from the benefits to general health.
+It is likely that 'bad' bacterial strains can take over the large bowel, giving rise to the undesirable symptoms such as bloating, flatulence, diarrhoea or constipation, commonly associated with IBS.
+Hence, maintaining the function of good gut bacteria is thought to be important if you have a functional gastrointestinal disorder such as IBS, as well as for your general health.

-- Ever tried miso soup?
-Very nourishing and sustaining, and good for weight balance and for reducing wind.
+• Ever tried miso soup?
+It is very nourishing and sustaining, and good for weight balance and for reducing wind.